lewzsh/val/README.md

 [link](https://www.valsibila.com/)

-To Add:
+To add:

-- Performance schedule
+- Need new way to do  performance schedule
 - CV/Portfolio

+To update:

+- better looking video embeds
+- get photo carousel to behave better